 After 5 minutes, place a sieve lined with a sheet of kitchen paper over a heatproof bowl and pour the dashi through.
 This will catch all the tiny pieces of bonito flakes and leave you with a beautiful, clear and golden broth.

-Your final dashi should look something like this:
+our final dashi should look something like this:

 Once the dashi is complete, you can move on to making your miso soup!

-How to Make Miso Soup
+2. How to Make Miso Soup

-Transfer your dashi back into a pot and bring to a simmer over a medium heat.
+Transfer your dashi back into a pot and bring to a simmer over medium heat.
 Once small bubbles start to appear, add your vegetables and tofu to the pot.

 On the other hand, soft ingredients like tofu only need to be warmed through and should be added just before the miso paste.
 Make sure to consider the timing when adding your ingredients to the soup.

-This is also optional but I like to add a small amount of soy sauce to my miso soup for some extra depth and umami.
+This is also optional, but I like to add a small amount of soy sauce to my miso soup for some extra depth and umami.

 If you add miso paste straight to the broth, it will be difficult to break up and there will be large lumps of miso in your soup.
 This can also make the overall taste of the soup weaker because the miso paste is not evenly distributed throughout the broth.

-I recommend placing the miso paste on a fine mesh spoon and resting the spoon on the surface of the broth so that they come into contact with each other.
 The hot broth will soften the paste, allowing you to whisk it while it’s still on the spoon, then it will seep into the broth through the mesh.
-This will thoroughly break up the paste and allow it to evenly distribute throughout the broth.
+This will thoroughly break up the paste and allow it evenly distributed throughout the broth.

 If you don’t have a mesh spoon, you can also break up the miso paste by placing it in a small heatproof bowl or ladle and whisking it with a few tablespoons of broth.
 Once it’s smooth, simply pour it back into the pot.

 Finally, add the ingredients that need to be warmed through (rather than properly cooked).
-In my case this is tofu.
+In my case, this is tofu.

 Simmer for a few minutes and then dish up!